 |Quick Facts: Database Administrators|

-Database administrators use software to store and organize data, such as financial information and customer shipping records.
-They make sure that data are available to users and are secure from unauthorized access.
+Database administrators (DBAs) use specialized software to store and organize data, such as financial information and customer shipping records.
+They make sure that data are available to users and secure from unauthorized access.

-Database administrators usually have a bachelor’s degree in an information- or computer- related subject.
-Before becoming administrators, these workers typically get experience in a related field.
+Database administrators usually have a bachelor’s degree in an information- or computer- related subject, such as computer science.

-Employment of database administrators is projected to grow 31 percent from 2010 to 2020, much faster than the average for all occupations.
-Rapid growth in data collection by businesses, as well as increased need for database security measures, will contribute to the growth of this occupation.
+Employment of database administrators is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+Growth in this occupation will be driven by the increased data needs of companies across the economy.

 Compare the job duties, education, job growth, and pay of database administrators with similar occupations.

 Learn more about database administrators by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.